HassanAbdelwahed/Library-Management-System/README.md

 logging using Aspect-Oriented Programming (AOP) implemented to log method calls, exceptions, and performance metrics (execution time) of operations like book additions, updates, and patron transactions.

 ### Caching :
-Caffeine cache implemnted in this project.
+Caffeine cache implemnted in this project. <br />
 Caffeine is a high-performance and in-memory caching library.
 It provides a fast and efficient implementation of a key-value cache, designed to optimize read and write operations.

 ## Transaction Management: